marcacohen/DL-Workshop/README.md

-# DeepEnd
-Diving into the Deep End of the Pool - a fast, accessible introduction to Machine Learning
+# Deep Learning Workshop - A Practical Hands-on Introduction to Deep Learning